julzelements/ftr-julian-scharf/docs/compromises.md

 A traditional implementation of a timer may expect the remaining interval time to be preserved and resumed.
 To fix this, the timer would need a global state reference.
 I decided to leave this out in the interest of keeping the app simpler.

-### Testing
+## Testing

 e2e tests arent' perfect.
 CLI testing is hard.
 Needs more state change unit tests if it was production grade.

-### Accuracy
+## Accuracy

 The map stores the numbers as ints.
 If a user inputs an integer past the safe limit of javascript, it may get rounded and stored as a different int.
+It might be better to store the numbers as strings.